 If your cat likes to hike, or ride along in your pack, here are a few tips to make life safer, more fun, and more comfortable for your feline friend.

-- Make sure your cat has an ear chip with up-to-date I.D. and a current rabies vaccine.
+- Make sure your cat has a chip with up-to-date I.D. and a current rabies vaccine.

 - Practice, practice, practice.
 Some cats won’t take to the leash, while others love to trot alongside you.
 We go on short hikes in the neighborhood and our cat stalks along like he’s a mighty predator following a caravan of mice.